 “I’d say that now we’re on the last stretch, and it’s for that very reason that I’m not allowed to give out many details.
 The only thing I can say is that negotiations are at a very advanced stage.”

-As for Fast Five, to be directed by Justin Lin, and starring Dwayne Johnson, Paul Walker, and Vin Diesel, Leitão says the expected four-day shoot some time in November will add US$2 million to the state's economy.
-Scenes will be set in Rio's historic downtown area, the beaches, the Sugar Loaf, and the Christ statue.
+As for Fast Five, to be directed by Justin Lin, and starring Dwayne Johnson, Paul Walker, and Vin Diesel, Leitão says the expected four-day shoot sometime in November will add $2 million to the state’s economy.
+Scenes will be set in Rio’s historic downtown area, the beaches, the Sugar Loaf, and the Christ statue.

 Several weeks ago, Leitão had tweeted that Fast Five would use CGI to recreate Rio on screen.
-Apparently, RioFilme's efforts have persuaded Original Film/Universal to use real Rio locations at least for some of what will be seen on screen.
+Apparently, RioFilme’s efforts have persuaded Original Film/Universal to use real Rio locations at least for some of scenes.

 Robert Pattinson, Kristen Stewart in David Slade’s The Twilight Saga: Eclipse